 Additional Articles About Guru Nanak:

 Guru Angad continued sharing the teachings of Guru Nanak.
 He also entered states of mystical vision and wrote songs from his own experience.
-To help the community learn to sing these songs, Guru Angad created the Gurmukhiscript.
+To help the community learn to sing these songs, Guru Angad standardized the Gurmukhi script.
 Gurmukhi means “from the mouth of the Guru.”
 With very easy and clear rules of pronunciation, the Gurmukhi script allowed people to pronounce the songs of Guru Nanak, Guru Angad and the songs of the mystics from other lands and languages that Guru Nanak had collected.
 In some ways, it could be said that Gurmukhi was the world’s first tape-recorder – for it was an alphabet devised to re-create sound – regardless of the particular language a song was written in.

 Under Guru Angad’s instruction, his wife Mata Khivi further developed langar– or the community meal.
 In India, people of different castes or social classes did not eat meals together.
 Guru Nanak began a tradition of having people of all castes sit together and eat together – as a way to create community among people and break the false divisions of social class.
 Mata Khivi was instrumental in seeing that this tradition of eating together flourished into an institution during the second Guru’s reign.